 Tropical Conservation Semester

 Ceiba’s flagship study abroad program, the Tropical Conservation Semester, leads students on an extended exploration of the dramatic beauty of Ecuador.
 Intensive explorations of the Amazon rainforest and the Galapagos Islands, immersion in Latin American culture, and a month-long internship with a local community or conservation organization make this program unique!
 Come gain hands-on experience in Ceiba’s active conservation and research projects, while learning marine and terrestrial biology, studying Spanish, and living with host families in Quito and in the Galapagos.
 The program is fully accredited (16 honors credits) by the University of Wisconsin – Madison for students from any US or Canadian institution.
-Apply now! (via UW-Madison).
+Apply now! (via UW-Madison), the application deadline, October 13, is just around the corner!

 Marine Biology of Coral Reefs

 During this new Marine Biology program you will spend two weeks snorkeling the second largest barrier reef in the world, off the coast of Belize.
 Crystal clear water, a classroom by the ocean, and incredible underwater diversity make this location ideal for learning about the marine environment.
 Study the ecology and conservation of fish, corals, sponges, and reef ecosystems during a pre-departure online course, then put your knowledge into practice on a remote Caribbean island in the middle of a marine reserve!
+Marine ecology and conservation is one of the hottest topics on the planet, and this is your chance to learn more, get involved, and gain valuable skills.
 Apply now! (via UW-Madison).

 Water For Life